coomlata1/pythonista-scripts/README.md

 repository.
 I wanted to add the ability to add weather icons and have them scroll with the text, so a scene seemed to be the best answer.
 This script also adds the ability to scroll the scene by inertia.
 A basic scrolling example was created by Dalorbi on the forums at: http://omz-software.com/pythonista/forums/discussion/213/scrolling-in-scene-module/p1
 Ability for scrolling the scene with inertia was added by hroe.

-Issues: Line and image placements are hard coded so they don't auto adjust if text size is changed from the current 12 pts.
+Known Issues: Line and image placements are hard coded so they don't auto adjust if text size is changed from the current 12 pts.
 Increasing text size results in missing text for the last 2 days of extended forecast.